This post may include affiliate links. Thank you for your support.

 Instructions

-• Meanwhile, make the Chickpea Piccata: Melt 1 tablespoon of butter and 1 tablespoon of oil in a large skillet over medium heat.
+• Meanwhile, Make the Piccata Sauce: Melt 1 tablespoon of butter and 1 tablespoon of oil in a large skillet over medium heat.
 Add the shallot and sauté until softened, about 2 minutes.
 Add in the garlic, ¼ teaspoon of salt and 1/8 teaspoon of pepper.
-Cook until fragrant, about 30 seconds. (*Optional - For a thicker sauce, sprinkle in the flour and cook for 1 minute, stirring.)
+Cook until fragrant, about 30 seconds.

-• Add the wine, increase heat to medium-high and cook until reduced and thickened, about 4 minutes.
+• Deglaze the Pan: Add the wine, increase heat to medium-high and cook until reduced and thickened, about 4 minutes.

 Video